-Today, Wikibuy has over three million users.
+Today, Wikibuy has millions of users.

 Wikibuy's purpose?
 To save you cash when you shop online.
 Wikibuy calls itself an “automated shopping assistant.”
 Similar to Honey, Wikibuy is a browser extension and mobile device app.
 It works with Google Chrome, Safari, Mozilla Firefox, and Microsoft Edge.